-Like many students, John Chapin was attracted to Penn State Beaver more than a decade ago because of the combination of the small campus setting coupled with the reputation of Penn State.
+Like many students, Dr. John Chapin, professor of communications, was attracted to Penn State Beaver more than a decade ago because of the combination of the small campus setting coupled with the reputation of Penn State.
 “Penn State has an international reputation.
 I like the small campus feel, while still being part of a large established system.”

 Chapin attributes his own success to the influence of his teachers.
 “I wouldn’t be where I am today if it weren’t for a few key teachers’ encouragement and support.”